Biofeedback in Stress Management

 • support psycho-education/self-awareness

-In case you have more expressed psychosomatic conditions, such as arrhythmia or tachycardia, high blood pressure, stomach or other digestive problems, obesity or other endocrine changes, etc., it could be more effective the use one of the following modalities of biofeedback in stress management and elimination of its vegetative symptoms:
+In case you have more expressed psychosomatic conditions, such as arrhythmia or tachycardia, high blood pressure, stomach or other digestive problems, obesity or other endocrine changes, etc., it could be more effective the use one of the following modalities of biofeedback for stress management and elimination of its vegetative symptoms:

 • Temperature biofeedback (especially effective in case of tension or migraine headache, peripheral capillary circulation problems, Raynaud’s syndrome, etc.),